SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 IAS Admin UI:

 2. Open menu item *Applications* and create a new application of type *Bundled application*.
-	- Enter the required information like application display name, application URL, … The display name appears on user login screen and the login applies to all applications liked to the IAS tenant (following the SSO principle).
-Choose something meaningful from an end-user point of view representing the scope of the IAS, for example "Almika Inc. - Author Readings" or something more general if you subscribed multiple apps in your consumer subaccount.
+	- Enter the required information like application display name, application URL, … The display name appears on user login screen and the login applies to all applications linked to the IAS tenant (following the SSO principle).
+Choose something meaningful text from an end-user point of view representing the scope of the IAS, for example "Almika Inc. - Author Readings" or something more general if you subscribed multiple apps in your consumer subaccount.
 	- Open section *SAML 2.0 Configuration" and upload the **Service provider SAML metadata file** from the BTP subaccount.
 	- Open section *Subject Name identifier* and select "E-Mail" as basic attribute.
 	- Open section *Default Name ID Format* and select "E-Mail".